dnsimple/dnsimple-developer/content/v2/registrar.markdown

 ### Response

-Responds with HTTP 201 on success, returns the domain.
+Responds with HTTP 201 when registration was processed and completed.

+Responds with HTTP 202 when registration was processed but is pending completion.

 ~~~json
 <%= pretty_print_fixture("/api/registerDomain/success.http") %>
 ~~~

+### Errors

+Responds with [HTTP 400](/v2#bad-request) if the domain cannot be registrered.

+Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

-Responds with HTTP 400 if the validation fails.
+Responds with [HTTP 402](/v2#payment-required) if the account has outstanding payments.

 ## Transfer a domain {#transferDomain}